elevien/single-cell-size-data/README.md

 ## Universal format for size data

-There are two types of data sets: raw and coarse-grained.
-In the Coarse-grained data sets the each row represents an individual cell and the columns represent quantities averaged over the cell-cycle.
-Data is for each paper is grouped into a single csv file.
+Data for each paper is grouped into a single csv file.
 Because the datasets under consideration are not exceedingly large (by standards of modern biological data) we have favored convience over memory efficiency.

 The raw data has columns: